 The idea is to find the area where some structure occurs, and throw the baited hook in there.
-The sinker will take the bait to the bottom where the fish are, and the PowerBait will float off the bottom so the fish can find it.
+The sinker will take the bait to the bottom where the fish are, and the bait will be in the area where the fish can find it.

 When you get a hit, let the fish take the bait.
 The sliding slip sinker will let that happen with little resistance.
 Then, set the hook and reel in your catch.

 This is a favorite, go-to rig for virtually any kind of fish.
 This is the rig I started my kids out fishing with at stocked trout ponds.
 The bait for trout was floating PowerBait®, which is widely available.
 For catfish, you can use virtually any sort of cut bait.
 A gob of nightcrawlers, with a tiny bubble of air injected in the tails can entice just about anything!